Categories of diagrams with irreversible moves: Knots with binary relations

-To have consistency in defining relations after the moves, we label Reidemeister moves using Boolean terms, to indicate how the relation is changing when going from $D_1$ to $D_2$.
+To have consistency in defining relations after the moves, we label the arcs involved in the Reidemeister moves using Boolean terms, to indicate how the relation is changing when going from $D_1$ to $D_2$.
+We call such labeled moves {\it relation Reidemeister moves}.
 One such set of moves is illustrated in Figure \ref{moveset}.
-It shows the labels $t\in\mathcal{B}(D_1)$ assigned to arcs of $D_2$.
+It shows the labels $t\in\mathcal{B}(D_1)$ assigned to the arcs of $D_2$.
 When a set of relation Reidemeister moves is chosen, we obtain a category of diagrams and moves, denoted by $\D^{\mathfrak{R}}$. \end{definition}

-\begin{remark} We note that, in general, one could take a set of moves containing several moves of each Reidemeister type, differing by the relation (or labeling) that they induce.
-It is closely related to considering random knots with relations (or labelings), where a label $t$ would appear, after a move, with a fixed probability. \end{remark}
+\begin{remark} We note that, in general, one could take a set of moves containing several moves of each Reidemeister type, differing by the relation (or labeling) that they induce. \end{remark}

-\begin{definition} We defined categories $\D^{\mathfrak{R}}$ in order to introduce conditional categories with the restriction depending on the relation graph of $R$ in a given $D^R$.
+\begin{remark} We defined categories $\D^{\mathfrak{R}}$ in order to introduce conditional categories with the restriction depending on the relation graph of $R$ in a given $D^R$.
 Here we analyze one of the simplest conditions:

-We mention that the categories with this condition can be expressed as in Definition \ref{genknot}: take $\C$ to be the category of sets with inclusions (i.e., $\exists m\colon S_1\to S_2$ iff $S_1\subseteq S_2$).
+We mention that the categories with this condition can be expressed as in Definition \ref{genknot}.
+Take $\C$ to be the category of sets with inclusions (i.e., $\exists m\colon S_1\to S_2$ iff $S_1\subseteq S_2$).
 If $D^R$ is a diagram before the move, let $c\in Arcs(D^R)$ be the arc that is going to move over arcs, say $a_1\in Arcs(D^R)$ if the move is of type I or II, and $a_1$, $a_2$, $a_3\in Arcs(D^R)$, in the case of the third Reidemeister move.
 Let

 for $i\in\{1,2,3\}$.
 In the case of the first or second Reidemeister move take: and if the third Reidemeister move is performed, let